Non-linear eigenvalue problems with GetDP and SLEPc: Eigenmode computations of frequency-dispersive photonic open structures: Spectrum of the dispersive grating

-In recent works \cite{chesnel2013t,carvalho2015etude}, variational formulations of the Helmholtz equation with sign changing coefficients has drawn a lot of attention in both direct \cite{Bonnet-BenDhia2018} and spectral problems \cite{carvalho2017eigenvalue}.
+In recent works, variational formulations of the Helmholtz equation with sign changing coefficients has drawn a lot of attention in both direct \cite{chesnel2013t,Bonnet-BenDhia2018} and spectral problems \cite{carvalho2017eigenvalue}.
 The sesquilinear form involving the sign-changing coefficient becomes non coercive and one cannot use the Lax-Milgram theorem to establish well-posedness.
 In the direct problem, with a real and fixed frequency, the problem exists but it is hidden by the simple fact that most of physical problems are dissipative (\emph{i.e.} the real-part changing coefficient has a non vanishing imaginary part).
-However, in spectral problems with \emph{complex frequencies}, there exist regions of the complex plane of frequencies for which the \emph{sign-changing coefficient is purely real}.
+However, in spectral problems with \emph{complex frequencies}, one can always find regions of the complex plane of frequencies for which the \emph{sign-changing coefficient is purely real}.

-One important starting point is that it is possible to foresee \cite{carvalho2017eigenvalue} the critical complex frequencies: Given $\theta$, one of the internal geometric angle of the polygonal object whose permittivity exhibits a negative real part, the problem is ill-posed for:
+One important starting point is that it is possible to foresee \cite{carvalho2017eigenvalue} the critical complex frequencies: Given a sharp angle $\theta$ of the considered object with negative permittivity, the problem is ill-posed for:

 In this case, singularities appear at the corners and the expected corner modes are becoming more and more oscillating in the close vicinity of the corner.
 These solutions are no longer of finite energy, so in the functional frame of classical Galerkin FE used here, these modes known as \enquote{black-hole waves} cannot be represented.
 It is interesting to note that corner modes correspond to continuous spectrum just as free-space.
-In this problem, the free-space continuous spectrum is handled (and discretized) using the PMLs.
-Recently, PMLs for corners \cite{carvalho2015etude} have been introduced.
+This corner problem is a generalization of the well known one occurring at flat interfaces ($\theta=\pi$).
+The critical interval reduces then to the singleton $\{-1\}$.

+Following the meshing prescriptions in Refs.~{\cite{chesnel2013t,Bonnet-BenDhia2018}}, {\it a structured symmetric mesh is imposed at each sign-changing interface and corner} (cf. \Fig{fig:mesh}, \Fig{fig:conv}(d) and \Fig{fig:flat}).
+As clearly illustrated in \ref{ap:round} (cf. \Fig{fig:flat}) in the case of a simple planar slab, using an arbitrary unstructured mesh around a sign-changing interface leads to a highly unstable numerical discretization of the plasmonic accumulation point.